naijasecforce/blog.github.io/_posts/2019-12-07-career-path-grc.md

 ### Do you have any regrets so far?
 None so far.
 Everything has been going according to plan.
 To God be the glory.

+## Nkiru Aimienoho
+Nkiru Aimienoho (@InfoSecAmazon) is a Senior Manager Cybersecurity & Business resilience at PwC Nigeria.
+She has been involved in the provision of various cybersecurity and business resilience services in the various sectors of the economy both internationally and locally.
+Some of these sectors include banking and I.T services, energy, and telecommunications.

+Nkiru devotes her craft to promoting Cybersecurity and Business continuity.
+When she is not leading her team, she spends her time mentoring females in the tech industry.
+In her spare time she enjoys a good laugh with friends, watching her favorite comedy shows, or reading a good book.

+### What would be an important piece of advice for someone who is considering going into Information Security GRC?

+I would advise anyone with the opportunity to seize it, learn ferociously, and connect with people that drive you to be better.
+Taking this advice early in my career enabled me to undertake a variety of exciting cybersecurity roles, such as - Information Assurance Analyst, Information security Manager, Business Continuity & Disaster recovery specialist, Security Awareness Training Specialist, Security Auditor, and People Hacker/ social engineer.It facilitated the discovery of my inclination for both Information/Cyber security and Business resilience.

+### What’s the most underrated skill someone needs to have to excel in this path?

+That’s a hard one!
+The ability to be curious, confident, and possess excellent relationship management, and communication skills are underrated in the tech industry.

+### What is the one book you’ve read that changed/impacted your life?
+'The Pressure Cooker' by Nkiru Olumide - Ojo, it helped me build character and mental strength.
+Among other things, she gave advice, relevant for cybersecurity ladies like you and I, such as: Be confident, recognize allies and be an ally, seize opportunities, build your life in the way that allows you have the things that matter to you, (e.g. quality time with - family, your spouse, and kids), dream big, master the art of self-assessment, build competence, the wise have learned to manage themselves and their bosses.
+She bolstered the need to create a support system that enables one to maintain the home front and bring their best self to work.

+### Do you have mentees?
+How do you pass on this knowledge?
+Yes, I have mentees.
+I run a personal volunteering / mentoring initiative for ladies, and I call it – InfoSec Amazons.
+I am passionate about supporting ladies in Cybersecurity and Resilience.
+Years ago, my boss brought this innate disposition to my attention.
+She noticed that although I worked well with the guys, I took a keen interest in grooming younger female consultants.
+I transfer knowledge through coaching, having short-sessions where I motivate them and talk about their career goals and the areas they need my support.It could be as little as listening to them, putting in a word for them as they grow, sending relevant study materials, checking up on or encouraging them through the learning process, and most importantly celebrating their progress and wins.

+### What is your advice for experienced people like yourself?
+I consider myself as someone who is still learning.
+However, here's my opinion: Use your power for others.
+Help a sister or brother up!
+As the case may be.
+Our community would be better if we support each other.

+And just for laughs: some fun/quirky facts about you.
+I represented my elementary and secondary/high school in athletics competitions.
+I was in the relay team; and ran 100 meters and 200 meters races.
+However, Sweet bread happened!
+So I lost it.
+I still believe that soon, my glory days on the tracks would be restored.
+Additionally, I have other cool skills that I am hell-bent on retaining.
+I draw and sing very well (I’ll like to think so!)…Laughs.
+I got both skills from my Dad.
+Plus, in school, I was nicknamed 'Effizzi' for my drawing prowess.